-1. Short alert and warning messages are unlike any others.
-The optimized order of their contents is unique; their limited length constrains public understanding of the message source.
-It is not immediately clear for some recipients whether the message is meant for them; the key content elements of guidance (describing what to do and how to do it) and hazard (describing why they should do it) cannot be adequately communicated; and short messages cannot overcome people's pre-event hazard-specific perceptions.
-Hence, the short messages in use today require verification by the recipient before they are motivated for protective action taking.

-2. There are pathways forward to optimize today's wireless emergency alert messages.
-An alternative order of message contents could be put into practice; message sources of a particular kind could be selected; and a public education and marketing campaign about the WEA service could be conducted.

-3. The project's findings provide concrete insights to help imagine optimized WEA and warning messages that could exist in the future.
-These messages would not rely on information provided by others, but would instead be sufficient to motivate public protective action-taking on their own.
+- 1. Short alert and warning messages are unlike any others.
+The optimized order of their contents is unique; their limited length constrains public understanding of the message source; it is not immediately clear for some recipients whether the message is meant for them; the key content elements of guidance (describing what to do and how to do it) and hazard (describing why they should do it) cannot be adequately communicated; and short messages cannot overcome people's pre-event hazard-specific perceptions.
+Hence, to be effective at motivating public protective action taking, the short messages in use today rely on information provided by others. - 2.
+There are pathways forward to optimize today's wireless emergency alert messages.
+An alternative order of message contents could be put into practice; message sources of a particular kind could be selected; and a public education and marketing campaign about the WEA service could be conducted. - 3.
+The project's findings provide concrete insights to help imagine optimized wireless emergency alert and warning messages that could exist in the future.
+These messages would not rely on information provided by others, but would instead be sufficient to motivate public protective action taking on their own.
 In addition to putting into practice an alternative order of message contents, selecting message sources of a particular kind, and conducting a public education and marketing campaign about the WEA service, the optimized messages of the future could also include high information maps, indicate more precisely by what time people should begin taking recommended protective actions, and allow for longer message lengths.